vyadh/nutest/README.md

 ## Future Ideas

+- Better support for direct-to-stdout tests by external tools that don't use the print statement.
+Allow running with sequential or subshell-based processing to capture output.
+Or even auto-detect and re-run tests.
 - Detect flaky tests by re-running failed tests a few times.
 - More sophisticated change display rather than simple assertion module output, e.g. differences in records and tables, perhaps displayed as tables
   - Perhaps highlight differences in output using background colours like a diff tool.